starburst997/unity-tweener/README.md

 # unity-tweener
-Very simple tween for GameObject, Sprite and TextMeshPro in UNity.
+Very simple tween for GameObject, Sprite and TextMeshPro in Unity.

 [Read more](http://robertpenner.com/easing/) about Tween.